screwdriver-cd/guide/docs/user-guide/metadata.md

 -- Get the current array from meta using the key arg or, when nil, an empty table local array = meta.get(key) or {}

--- Index for meta purposes is 0 based so get size of array before insertion as the output value local index = #array
+-- Index for meta.(get/set) purposes is 0 based so get size of array before insertion as the output value local index = #array

 -- table.insert without index does "append"
 table.insert(array, toInsert)

--- meta.set to save the value back after insertion meta.set(key, array)
+-- meta.set to save the value after insertion - Lua values are passed and converted to json for storage under the hood. meta.set(key, array)

 -- print the saved index as size before insertion